-To top \leftarrow References - [1] Bachelier, Louis, Theory of \$peculation The Origins of Modern Finance, Translated and with Commentary by Mark Davis and Alison Etheridge, Princeton University Press, Princeton, 2006. - [2] Spitzer, Frank, Principles of Random Walk, 2nd ed., Springer, New York, 1976. - [3] Denny, Mark and Gaines, Steven, Chance in Biology - Using Probability to Explore Nature, Princeton University Press, Princeton, 2000.
+A consequence of this is that a cell can have many varieties of receptors or channels, each working at 1/2 their maximum, as long as the receptors are specific to their particular resource and don't interfere with each other.
+To top \leftarrow References - [1] Bachelier, Louis, Theory of \$peculation The Origins of Modern Finance, Translated and with Commentary by Mark Davis and Alison Etheridge, Princeton University Press, Princeton, 2006. - [2] Berg, Howard C., Random Walks in Biology, Revised edition, Princeton University Press, Princeton, 1993. - [3] Denny, Mark and Gaines, Steven, Chance in Biology - Using Probability to Explore Nature, Princeton University Press, Princeton, 2000. - [4] Spitzer, Frank, Principles of Random Walk, 2nd edition, Springer, New York, 1976.
 To top \leftarrow